Back to Portfolio

 • Dividends?
 NO -- no dividends paid

 • Predictable Earnings?
-NO -- 100% dependent on BTC price, a volatile commodity
+NO -- 100% dependent on BTC price

 Quality Grade: D (fails virtually every Buffett criterion)